Artillex-Studios/Documentation/Writerside/topics/AxRankMenu-Configuration.md

 * `auction.sell.5` with a `server=survival` context will be shown as long as you are on the survival no matter the setting
 * `auction.sell.5` without context will only be shown if you set it to true

+### prevent-downgrading (default: true)

+* The plugin will stop players from buying worse ranks than their current one
+* You must set every rank a WEIGHT (weight.&lt;VALUE> permission) to enable

+### discount-ranks (default: false)

+* If true: every rank's price will be calculated like this: new rank's price - current rank's price
+* NOTE: unless prevent-downgrading is true this will mean what players can freely downgrade their ranks

+### force-buy-order.enabled (default: false)

+* The plugin will not let the player buy ranks out of order
+* This uses the builtin track system of luckperms, you must define one to use it

+### command-aliases

+* You can add or edit the command aliases here
+* The first element of the list will be used as the "main" command

 ## lang.yml

 You can define translations for the permissions with the `permissions` section.
 Examples: